WooshanGamage/SQL-Injection-Scanner/README.md

 **LinkedIn**: [Wooshan Gamage](https://www.linkedin.com/in/wooshan-gamage-5b03b91bb/)
 **GitHub**: [WooshanGamage](https://github.com/WooshanGamage)

-## Acknowledgements
-Special thanks to my parents for their unwavering support and to my team, Encryptix, including Wathsala Dewmina, Rivindu Ahinsa, and Lakindu Minosha, for their insightful discussions and motivation.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.